 - Recipes that are quick and easy to prepare (95 per cent agree)

 - Recipes tested by an experienced low carber (91 per cent)

 - Quantities in imperial, metric and cups (87 per cent)

 - Lookup tables for carb counts of commonly used quantities of low carb ingredients (94 per cent)

-We were certainly very pleased to learn that these aspects of the ideal low carb cookbook, which are all features of the Low Carb/Low GI Cookbook, would be so popular.
+We were certainly very pleased to learn that these aspects of the ideal low carb cookbook, which are all features of The Low Carbis Easy Cookbook, would be so popular.
 What's more, we learnt that the online and interactive features of our Cookbook also receive a resounding 'yes!' as far as the ideal low carb cookbook is concerned: